-Yesterday morning, Search Engine Roundtable’s Barry Schwartz reported an alarmingly high number of Google penalty distributions to various websites.
+Yesterday morning, Search Engine Roundtable’s Barry Schwartz reported numerous Google penalty distributions to various websites.
 The manual actions were distributed to websites showing “thin content with little or no added value.”

-He reports that Google has appeared to have targeted a content network and “slapped” many of the participating sites with Google penalties.
+He reports that Google targeted a content network and “slapped” many participating sites with Google penalties.

-Schwartz also cites a large thread from Black Hat World (BHW) featuring a lengthy discussion between forum users who had been affected by the Google penalties.
-Many BHW users are baffled by the manual actions’ reasoning of “thin” content, some stating that their website content is composed solely of “unique” and “hand written” articles.
+Schwartz also cites a large thread from Black Hat World (BHW) featuring a lengthy discussion between forum users affected by the Google penalties.
+Many BHW users are baffled by the manual actions’ reasoning of “thin” content, some stating that their website content is composed solely of “unique” and “handwritten” articles.

 But that’s not the only strange occurrence.
 Some commenters on Search Engine Roundtable and Black Hat World have stated that, although they have been hit with a Google penalty, they have not seen a decrease in rankings.
-Schwartz, at the end of the blog, speculates if this is some kind of “manual action bug.”
+At the end of the blog, Schwartz speculates if this is a “manual action bug.”